 Victorino — who struck out nine times combined in the first five games of the ALCS — rocketed a dramatic grand slam into the Monster Seats here at Fenway Park yesterday on an 0-2 count with one out in the seventh inning when the Sox trailed the Tigers 2-1.

-Boston went on to win 5-2 over mighty Detroit and its premier starting pitching staff to take the best-of-seven American League Championship Series, 4-2.
+Boston went on to win 5-2 over mighty Detroit and its premier starting pitching staff to take the best-of-seven series 4-2.

 The World Series — yes, the World Series — will start in Boston on Wednesday.

 How can you not love this hairy bunch of Red Sox players who didn’t swing the bats well in this series but came up with the clutch hits and the clutch defensive plays when needed most?

 Ortiz struggled throughout the series, as most did, but his dramatic grand slam tied Game 2 in the eighth inning when Boston was on the verge of falling in a 2-0 series hole that likely would have been insurmountable.